-1998: Joined the San Roque Project The Company became the first Japanese power company to participate in an overseas power generation business.
+1998: Joined the San Roque Project

+The Company became the first Japanese power company to participate in an overseas power generation business, collaborating on-site with the construction work.

 2018: K4 Digital Co., Inc. established K4 Digital was established to leverage digital technologies capable of creating new businesses and changing the business.